JosephWildey/editor/README.md

 I've got a kanban board set up to keep myself on track, but I'll share some of my ideas.

 - Improve the GUI (make the popup scrollable)
-- Improve the architecture
+- Improve the architecture (improve efficiency)
 - Implement typical office tools into the word editor directly (e.g. launch independent calculator from menubar w/ option to insert equations or results into textbox)
 - cloud synchronization (made for school projects after all)
-- improve analysis output
+- improve analysis output (make it prettier, easier to read, etc)